 CNP Assurances' CSR principles are also put into practice by the Purchasing department, with all buyers aware of these issues and most of them trained in CSR compliance.
-The Group's ethical purchasing charter and the code of ethics govern buying signed, a CSR assessment of the main suppliers is then carried out by EcoVadis (see section 4.3.3.3).
+The Group's ethical purchasing charter and the code of ethics govern buying practices.